ftaruc/ftaruc.github.io/_posts/2021-04-08-scraping-grailed.markdown

 #### **Data Collection Steps:**

-I want to thank [Mike Liu](https://medium.com/@mike_liu/scraping-grailed-8501eef914a8) for his initial help to help me get started in this process as his code was the foundation for mine.
-You can check out his Medium article which shows how he scraped Grailed in a similar fashion.
-Unfortunately, some of the identifiers he used for some features no longer worked, so I updated them accordingly and added more features to be scraped for my version, as well as including filters for both sold and unsold items.
+I want to thank [Mike Liu](https://medium.com/@mike_liu/scraping-grailed-8501eef914a8) for his initial help from his article to help me get started as his code acted as the foundation for mine.
+You can check out his Medium article which shows how he scraped Grailed.
+Unfortunately, some of the identifiers he used for some features are outdated as the website changed, so I updated them accordingly and added more features to be scraped in my version, as well as including filters for listings.

 > To highlight the scraping process after doing the first "set-up" run (I am omitting what each section of code in `sel.py` does, there is some comments on some lines, but please email me for questions).